 The planetary success of social networks and the widespread diffusion of portable devices has resulted in the accumulation of enormous amounts of social content, that includes geolocation, preferences, opinions, news, articles, etc. Social Business Intelligence (SBI) is the discipline of effectively and efficiently combining this social content with corporate data to let decision-makers analyze the trends and moods perceived from the environment.
-The First International Workshop on Social Business Intelligence (SoBI) was held in Genoa, Italy, Sept.
-1, 2013, in conjunction with the 17th East-European Conference on Advances in Databases and Information Systems (ADBIS 2013), and it successfully put together researchers and practitioners coming from different areas related to SBI for sharing their findings and cross-fertilizing their researches.
+The First International Workshop on Social Business Intelligence (SoBI) was held in Genoa, Italy, on September 1, 2013, in conjunction with the 17th East-European Conference on Advances in Databases and Information Systems (ADBIS 2013), and it successfully put together researchers and practitioners coming from different areas related to SBI for sharing their findings and cross-fertilizing their researches.

-This special issue collects substantially extended version of two carefully-selected papers presented at the workshop.
+This partly-special issue collects substantially extended version of two carefully-selected papers presented at the workshop.
+The two papers that follow these are not part of the special issue.
 In the first paper, "SLOD-BI: An Open Data Infrastructure for Enabling Social Business Intelligence", Berlanga Llavori et al. discuss the opportunities and advantages of defining new data infrastructures for SBI, with specific reference to integrating social and corporate data.
 Their proposal follows the principles of the Linked Open Data initiative and inclides a novel method for data provisioning, called ETLink.
-The second paper, "Discovering hidden concepts in predictive models for texts' polarization" by Camillo and Liberati, is focused on the use of sentiment analysis techniques to move from a traditional view of CRM to a social-CRM perspective.
+The second paper, "Discovering Hidden Concepts in Predictive Models for Texts' Polarization" by Camillo and Liberati, is focused on the use of sentiment analysis techniques to move from a traditional view of CRM to a social-CRM perspective.
 In particular, it proposes to couple a robust supervised classification rule with a probabilistic kernel discriminant to effectively recognize sentiments extracted from the customer opinions.